 - What is the inspector’s experience?
 Experience matters when it comes to such a large investment.
-It’s vital to ensure the inspector not only has many years of inspection experience, but also that they’re performing multiple inspections within a year and can adequately find things wrong with a home.
+It’s vital to ensure the inspector not only has many years of inspection experience but also that they’re performing multiple inspections within a year and can adequately find things wrong with a home.

 - How much is a home inspection?
 Most inspectors can charge upwards of $400, but the overall price depends on the size of the home and if any additional inspections are necessary.

 - Does the inspector exclusively do inspections?
 Some inspectors are not exclusively in the business of providing home inspections.
 Others may be contractors who are using the inspection process to tell homeowners or potential buyers that work needs to be done so they can promote their other business and secure some income for themselves outside of the inspection.
-This may also be true when performing a pre-listing inspection as the contractor may offer his or her work before the seller lists the home.

 - What type of report does the inspector provide?
 The home inspection report the inspector provides is vital, especially for those who need to make fixes and upgrades.
 An oral report is not acceptable, as insurance won’t cover this for errors and omissions, so both an oral and written report to explain the issues can be the most helpful.
 Also, it’s vital to recognize if the report will detail their recommendations to fix any problems.